Judge Asks Federal Prosecutors to Investigate Uber's Self-Driving Car Program

-The judge presiding over Waymo's high-profile lawsuit against Uber has asked federal prosecutors to investigate the ride-hailing company and one of its top autonomous vehicle executives for potential theft of trade secrets from the Alphabet-owned autonomous car company.
+The judge presiding over Waymo's high-profile lawsuit against Uber has asked federal prosecutors to investigate the ride-hailing company and one of its top self-driving vehicle leaders for potential theft of trade secrets from the Alphabet-owned autonomous car company.

-The referral of the lawsuit to the United States Attorney means that Uber is now facing the possibility of two Justice Department Investigations.
-Waymo had also requested US District Judge William Alsup grant an injunction to halt Uber's self-driving program pending a trial.
-Alsup issued an order "granting in part and denying in part" that request, but the court order is still under seal.
-Alsup also denied a bid by Uber to force the case into arbitration; It is now officially headed to trial.
+The referral of the lawsuit to the United States Attorney was among a handful of setbacks encountered by Uber today in a ruling from US District Judge William Alsup, who also denied the ride-hail company's bid to force the case into arbitration.
+The increasingly vicious trade secrets dispute between Waymo and Uber will continue to play out in the public eye.
+Alsup also granted in part and denied in part an injunction to halt Uber’s self-driving program pending a trial.
+But since the motion on that partial injunction is sealed, its potential impact on Uber's self-driving car program is unclear.

-Alsup's decision dealt a significant blow to Uber, which is already under criminal investigation by the Justice Department over its use of an internal tool used to circumvent regulators.
-Waymo filed the lawsuit against Uber in February, alleging that Anthony Levandowski, its former employee, downloaded 14,000 files before leaving the company and joining the ride-hail giant – and then using Waymo’s trade secrets to help Uber build its own self-driving technology.
+“This case is referred to the United States Attorney for investigation of possible theft of trade secrets based on the evidentiary record supplied thus far concerning plaintiff Waymo LLC’s claims for trade secret misappropriation," Alsup wrote. "...
+The Court takes no position on whether a prosecution is or is not warranted, a decision entirely up to the United States Attorney."

 Waymo's lawsuit against Uber centers around LiDAR technology, which uses lasers to help self-driving cars see and navigate the world.
 Earlier this year, the company asked a federal judge to forbid Uber from using technology and information it alleges Levandowski stole pending trial, and to stop Levandowski from working on Uber’s self-driving cars.
 Uber’s lawyers said exhaustive searches of the company’s systems have not turned up the files Waymo alleges were stolen.
 Whether Alsup has granted Waymo's request for an injunction – and how extensively – will become clear when the court order becomes public.